 Cold Spicy Cucumber Bites

-- Rinse cucumber slices and pat dry.
+- Rinse the cucumber and pat dry with paper towels.

 - Serve chilled.

 - This recipe works with thick sliced cucumbers or smashed cucumber chunks.